Nebulizing vs Ultrasonic Diffuser: Superior Scent Clarity

 What is the difference between ultrasonic and nebulizing diffusers, and which one is better?

 The difference between ultrasonic and nebulizing diffusers is that ultrasonic units use water and vibrations to create a gentle, humidifying mist while nebulizing atomizes pure oil for a rapid, intense aroma.
-Ultrasonic suits long, quiet sessions; nebulizing fits short, potent bursts.
+Ultrasonic suits those who want low cost and gentle aromas; nebulizing fits those that require potent bursts of aroma and are happy to pay extra for something gorgeous and long lasting.

 What are the cons of ultrasonic diffusers?